 The Company is party to a management contract.
 Upon the occurrence of certain events, prior to the expiry of the contract, such as: a change in control; termination without cause; the completion of financing of \$15,000,000 or more from the effective date of the agreement or upon the death of the President and CEO, the contract requires payments of up to approximately \$2,700,000.
-As a triggering event has not taken place, the contingent payments have not been reflected in these financial statements.
+As a triggering event has not taken place, the contingent payments have not been reflected in the unaudited condensed interim financial statements for the quarter ended April 30, 2025.
 The expiry date of the contract is June 2, 2034.
 See "Transactions with Related Parties" above.